Frequently Asked Questions About the iPad

 What is an iPad?

-There was a time in the no too recent past where people had never seen an iPad.
-Since its intoduction in 2010, there are hundreds of millions of iPads on the market, and every other tablet (whether Android or Windows based) is built off the original idea of the iPad.
+There was a time in the no recent past where people had never seen an iPad.
+Since its introduction in 2010, there are hundreds of millions of iPads on the market, and every other tablet (whether Android or Windows based) is built off the original idea of the iPad.
 In its original format, the iPad was the first commercially successful tablet computer, based on the same core functionality of an iPhone and an iPod Touch.
 The additional real estate of the iPad Air, a 9.7 inch screen, makes a world of difference in usability from the iPod Touch or iPhone, as everything is bigger on the larger screen.
-Even the iPad Mini has a 7.9 inch screen, dwarfing the four inch screen of current iPod Touches and iPhones.
+The iPad Mini has a 7.9 inch screen, dwarfing the five inch screen of current iPod Touches and iPhones.
 This means that more information can be displayed on the screen, web pages require less scrolling, scanned (or PDF) documents are nearly their original size, and the on-screen keyboard is larger.
 Recent versions of the iPad are faster, have a high-pixel screen (“Retina”), and have improved cameras over previous models (the original iPad did not have a camera).

 The iPad has a battery which lasts ten hours, which makes it an ideal device in the educational setting.
 On the other hand, the iPad is smaller and lighter than any notebook computer, even Apple’s own 11 inch MacBook Air.
 The iPad is built on Apple’s iOS, the same operating system that runs iPhones, iPod Touches, iPod Nanos, Apple TVs, and of course, the iPad itself. iOS is an operating system that features one task at a time, with the ability to quickly switch between apps that are loaded–this is a different approach than Windows/Mac/Linux, where multi-tasking is the way to do things.